bigstardev/Property-Listings/README.md

 ## Property Listing app

--User can search address and property type using search bar -User can filter the properties based on price and type of property (single family, condo, townhouse) -There are only two pages (home, property detail page) -App is mobile-responsive
+-User can search address and property type using search bar.<br/>
+-User can filter the properties based on price and type of property (single family, condo, townhouse).<br/>
+-There are only two pages (home, property detail page)<br/>
+-App is mobile-responsive

-# Project structure
+## Project structure

--There are two folders inside components (design system, layouts) -usePropertyFilter inside hooks directory is the main hook for searching and filtering -App is written by TypeScript and TailwindCSS.
+-There are two folders inside components (design system, layouts).<br/>
+-usePropertyFilter inside hooks directory is the main hook for searching and filtering.<br/>
+-App is written by TypeScript and TailwindCSS.<br/>

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).

 ## Getting Started

-Node version: 22.11.0
+Node version: 22.11.0:
 First, run the development server:

 ```bash